spatialstatisticsupna/LACPD_Article/README.md

 ## Dataset

 The real case study aims to detect the transformation of bare land into cultivated areas in the Wadi As-Sirham valley, Saudi Arabia (Figure 1).
-The detection is based on a time-series of yearly NDVI scenes obtained from Landsat 4-8 Collection 1 Level 2 surface reflectance imagery and applying maximum value compositing technique on a yearly basis.
+The detection is based on a time-series of yearly NDVI scenes obtained from Landsat 4-8 satellites Collection 1 Level 2 surface reflectance imagery () plus the application of the maximum value compositing technique on a yearly basis.

 <p align="center">
   <img align="center" width="400" src="./Real_study/graphs/wadi_as_sirham.png" alt="Itoiz reservoir">